v8/v8.dev/src/blog/understanding-ecmascript-part-4.md

 ## Summary

-In this episode we looked into how the spec defines a concise grammar for cases where we cannot identify the current syntactic construct based on a finite lookahead.
+In this episode we looked into how the spec defines cover grammars and uses them in cases where we cannot identify the current syntactic construct based on a finite lookahead.

-In particular, we looked into how the spec uses a cover grammars for first parsing ambiguous-looking constructs permissively and restricting them with static semantic rules later.
+In particular, we looked into distinguishing arrow function parameter lists from parenthesized expressions and how the spec uses a cover grammar for first parsing ambiguous-looking constructs permissively and restricting them with static semantic rules later.